EnesAtar26/FitLife/README.md

 Key Features:

 * Step, distance, and calorie tracking using device sensors
+* AI-powered food analysis feature that estimates meal calories from photos taken by users.
 * Daily water intake reminders and progress tracking
 * Personalized Recommendations and insights
 * Interactive charts for weekly and monthly performance